eclipse-lsp4j/lsp4j/documentation/releasing.md

 - [ ] Promote the staged repository to maven central
     - [Login to Nexus](https://oss.sonatype.org/#stagingRepositories)
         - To obtain permission add request to [OSSRH-26079](https://issues.sonatype.org/browse/OSSRH-26079)
-    - go to *Staging Repositories*, after a short delay the staged LSP4J release should appear
+    - go to *Staging Repositories*, after a short delay the staged LSP4J release should appear (you may need to press *Refresh*)
     - click the staged LSP4J repo
     - press the *Close* button located in the toolbar.
 This runs activities, including checking various rules
     - once the rules are done (if successful), press the *Release* button (you may need to press *Refresh* to enable the *Release* button)